 In the market for a new home?
 While you probably wish you could jump right into decorating and housewarming parties, you've got a lot of work to do first.
+We've outlined some of the steps you need to take before sending out those invitations.

 know your credit score